 Restrictive diets can also send people spiraling into disordered eating and an unhealthy relationship with food, which is another reason it’s important to work alongside a trained nutrition professional!

 Just like there are many ways to heal the gut, there are also infinite ways to craft a gut-healing tea blend!
 (A great thing about herbal medicine-making is that it’s almost like cooking; there are infinite ways to get it “right”.)

 The recipe and guidelines provided here are generalized.
 On your journey, you can get more customized and creative with your own gut healing tea combinations depending on which herbs work best with YOUR body!
-(We call those your “herbal allies”.)
+(We call those your plant allies or “herbal allies”.)

 You might be wondering, where to do I start?
 Especially if you checked out my 9 favorite herbal teas for digestion, you have probably realized there are LOTS of options!
 Below are a few tips and tactics so that you get the most of your gut-healing tea.

 Sourcing and crafting your tea: a few things to consider